-- How a pesticide SDS contains information on hazards, emergency medical treatment, and other information. - The location of the written hazard communication information for employees handling pesticides (PSIS A-8), other PSIS, and SDS. - The purposes and requirements for medical supervision, and documentation, when handling signal word "Warning" or "Danger" organophosphates or carbamates. - Emergency first aid and decontamination, including eye flushing for pesticide exposure. - o How and when to obtain emergency medical care. - Heat-related illness prevention, recognition, and first aid training in accordance with 8CCR section 3395. - Requirements of the California Code of Regulations pertaining to pest control operations and environmental protection concerning pesticide safety, SDS, and PSIS. - o Handlers must be at least 18 years old. - o Environmental concerns such as drift, runoff, and wildlife hazards. - o Field posting requirements and REIs. - o Employees should not take pesticides or containers home. - Potential hazards to children and pregnant women.
-Handlers should remove boots or shoes before entering the home and decontaminate prior to coming into contact with family members. - How to report pesticide use violations. - How to identify if a product is a federal Restricted Use Pesticide or a California restricted material, and that these products should only be used by or under the direct supervision of a certified applicator. - When a non-certified applicator uses a federal Restricted Use Pesticide or a California restricted material, the training must also cover: - Where identify on the label if a certified applicator must be physically present during the use of the pesticide. - Certified applicator responsibility to provide site- and pesticide-specific instructions including product label directions, precautions, and requirements, and how site characteristics and conditions may affect risk of adverse effects. - Each non-certified applicator must be able to immediately and directly communicate with the supervising certified applicator. - Employee rights (receive information about pesticides to which they may have been exposed, that a doctor or other representative is also entitled to this information, the illegality of employer retaliation for pesticide complaints and that they should report suspected violations to the Ag Commissioner).
+- How a pesticide SDS contains information on hazards, emergency medical treatment, etc. - The location of the written hazard communication information for employees handling pesticides (PSIS A-8), other PSIS, and SDS. - The purposes and requirements for medical supervision, and documentation, when handling signal word "Warning" or "Danger" organophosphates or carbamates. - o Emergency first aid and decontamination, including eye flushing for pesticide exposure. - How and when to obtain emergency medical care. - Heat-related illness prevention, recognition, and first aid training in accordance with 8CCR section 3395. - Requirements of the California Code of Regulations pertaining to pest control operations and environmental protection concerning pesticide safety, SDS, and PSIS. - o Handlers must be at least 18 years old. - o Environmental concerns such as drift, runoff, and wildlife hazards. - Field posting requirements and REIs. - o Employees should not take pesticides or containers home. - o Potential hazards to children and pregnant women.
+Handlers should remove boots or shoes before entering the home and decontaminate before contacting family members. - How to report pesticide use violations. - How to identify if a product is a federal Restricted Use Pesticide or a California restricted material, and that these products should only be used by or under the direct supervision of a certified applicator. - When a non-certified applicator uses a federal Restricted Use Pesticide or a Californiarestricted material, the training must also cover: - Where identify on the label whether a certified applicator must be physically present while using the pesticide. - Certified applicator responsibility to provide site- and pesticide-specific instructions including product label directions, precautions, and requirements, and how site characteristics and conditions may affect risk of adverse effects. - Each non-certified applicator must be able to immediately and directly communicate with the supervising certified applicator. - Employee rights (receive information about pesticides to which they may have been exposed, that a doctor or other representative is also entitled to this information, the illegality of employer retaliation for pesticide complaints and that they should report suspected violations to the Ag Commissioner).